Smithok vs RLXMARTD: Which Is Better in 2026?

 Total Cord Volume RLXMARTD Wins

-The RLXMARTD provides 10 feet of cord per bracelet across 8 bracelets — that is 80 feet of total paracord for $9.99.
-The Smithok provides approximately 9 feet per bracelet across 4 — roughly 36 feet total for $8.99.
-For raw cord volume, the RLXMARTD provides more than double the Smithok's total at a similar price point.
+The RLXMARTD provides 10 feet of cord per bracelet across 8 bracelets — that is 80 feet of total paracord in a single budget-friendly pack.
+The Smithok provides approximately 9 feet per bracelet across 4 — roughly 36 feet total at a similar price point.
+For raw cord volume, the RLXMARTD delivers more than double the Smithok's total.

 Kid-Friendliness RLXMARTD Wins